-This is part of the reason that Flowerhorns have muddled genetic history; not only are they bred to other cichlids, but also cross bred among hundreds of flowerhorn varieties, making genetics impossible to track.
+This is part of the reason that Flowerhorns have a muddled genetic history; not only are they bred to other cichlids, but also cross-bred among hundreds of flowerhorn varieties, making genetics impossible to track.

 Thai Silk Flowerhorns are also known as Titanium Flowerhorns due to their metallic scales covering their whole body.
 These are typically a light blue in color but can also appear in gold or white metallic morphs.

 They have a longer, more square body shape like a Kamfa, but their eyes can be white, yellow, and red.
 This strain is speculated to have several Texas cichlids within it.

 These Flowerhorn are comparable to the marble-gene found in bettas, which is a gene that triggers random color changes throughout a betta’s body.

 The Golden Bases are referred to as Faders because the juveniles start out with gold and red coloration, but as they mature, they turn black and finally back to a stronger gold and red coloration.

 Higher grades are only achievable after they have faded and gained a greater coloration.
 Faders also support impressive nuchal humps and typically have red eyes, though other eye colors can appear.

 These can lack the black line down the middle of the body and still be considered high grade.

 These Flowerhorns are considered lucky and are one of the very few luohan-based Flowerhorns left in existence.
 They come in a large range of colors, most are similar to the Golden Based in colors, though they can have blue and gold pearling over a red or gold body.